Living-with-machines/genre-classification/README.md

 There is a growing interest in using Machine Learning to automatically produce metadata for GLAM (Galleries, Libraries, Archives and Museums) collections.
 This repository contains the source material for a Jupyter book that moves through the steps of developing a machine learning model to classify book titles into 'crude' genres (fiction or non-fiction).
 In particular, we work with the British Library's ["Microsoft Digitised Books"](https://www.bl.uk/collection-guides/digitised-printed-books) collection to automatically generate metadata for ~49,455 titles.

 The [Jupyter Book](https://jupyterbook.org/) aims to give an overview of the broader pipeline involved in creating machine learning models, i.e. not just showing the model training process but steps before and after this.

-Topics covered in the material include:
+Topics covered include:

 - exploring our training data against the entire corpus and assessing the 'representativeness' of our digitised collection
 - training an initial baseline model